pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_1_terminology.md

 * explain use in people and in LLMs
 * discuss specific abilities of GPT-3

+Knowledge: Knowledge refers to the information, facts, and understanding that an individual possesses about the world.
+It represents accumulated information and expertise gained through learning and experience.

+Reasoning: Reasoning is the mental process of drawing conclusions or making inferences based on available information, logic, and rules.
+It involves using logical and cognitive abilities to analyze, evaluate, and synthesize information.

+Nature:

+Knowledge: Knowledge is a repository of information and understanding.
+It encompasses facts, concepts, rules, relationships, and models about various domains.
+It is generally static and acquired through learning and observation.

+Reasoning: Reasoning is a dynamic cognitive process that involves actively manipulating and processing information to arrive at logical conclusions or make decisions.
+It involves using cognitive abilities such as deduction, induction, and abductive reasoning.

+Role:

+Knowledge: Knowledge provides the foundation and raw material for reasoning.
+It serves as a basis for making informed decisions, solving problems, and understanding the world.
+Knowledge provides context and background information that can be used in the reasoning process.
+Reasoning: Reasoning employs logical and cognitive processes to analyze and manipulate knowledge.
+It helps in organizing, connecting, and utilizing knowledge to derive new insights, solve problems, make judgments, and make predictions.
+Dependency:

+Knowledge: Knowledge is a prerequisite for effective reasoning.
+Reasoning heavily relies on the availability and accuracy of relevant knowledge.
+Lack of knowledge can limit the quality and accuracy of reasoning.
+Reasoning: Reasoning can operate even in the absence of complete knowledge.
+It can make use of partial or incomplete information to draw conclusions or make decisions.
+Reasoning can also be employed to fill gaps in knowledge and acquire new knowledge.

 Knowledge defined:
 > "facts, information, and skills acquired by a person through experience or education; the theoretical or practical understanding of a subject."

 Reasoning defined:
 > "the action of thinking about something in a logical, sensible way."

+In summary, knowledge and reasoning are interrelated cognitive processes.
+Knowledge provides the information and foundation for reasoning, while reasoning employs logical and cognitive processes to manipulate knowledge and arrive at conclusions.
+Knowledge represents accumulated information, while reasoning is a dynamic process of drawing inferences and making decisions based on available information.

 https://arxiv.org/abs/2212.10403